Terry McLaurin Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 Terry McLaurin Player Prop Bets for NFL Week 6 - Washington vs. Kansas City

-Oddsmakers have listed player prop bets for Terry McLaurin ahead of his next NFL game on Sunday at 1:00 PM ET airing on CBS.
-McLaurin and the Washington Football Team (2-3) meet the Kansas City Chiefs (2-3) in Week 6 at FedExField.
+Before placing any bets on Terry McLaurin's player prop bets for Sunday's game, which starts at 1:00 PM ET on CBS, here are some key stats and trends to know.
+McLaurin's Washington Football Team (2-3) and the Kansas City Chiefs (2-3) hit the field in a Week 6 matchup from FedExField in Landover, Maryland.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.